primer3-org/primer3/README.txt

      or .int file (probably due to a protection problem).
 -2 on out-of-memory
 -3 empty input
--4 error in a "Global" input tag (message in PRIMER_ERROR).
+-4 error in a "Global" input tag (message printed on stdout along with other output).

 Primer3 calls abort() and dumps core (if possible) if a programming error is detected by an assertion violation.